-3.12.2 Machinery spaces of category A above 500 m3 in volume shall, in addition to the fixed fire extinguishing system required in Table 3.1.2.1, be protected by an approved type of fixed water-based or equivalent local application fire extinguishing system complying with the requirements of IMO Revised Guidelines (refer to IMO circular MSC.1/Circ.1387).
+3.12.2 Machinery spaces of category A above 500 m in volume shall, in addition to the fixed fire extinguishing system required in Table 3.1.2.1, be protected by an approved type of fixed water-based or equivalent local application fire extinguishing system complying with the requirements of IMO Revised Guidelines (refer to IMO circular MSC.1/Circ.1387, as amended by IMO circular MSC.1/Circ.1387/Corr.1 and IACS UI SC217 (Corr.2 Aug 2022)).
 In the case of periodically unattended machinery spaces the fire extinguishing system shall have both automatic and manual release capabilities.
 In the case of continuously manned machinery spaces the fire extinguishing system is only required to have a manual release capability.